We Define Neuropathy and Break Down the Types and Their Symptoms

 - Loss of coordination

-- Sensation of wearing gloves or socks
+- The sensation of wearing gloves or socks

 If you have neuropathy that affects the autonomic nerves, you may also experience: